LinusBorg/portal-vue/docs/examples.md

 ## Dynamic sidebar content

-By selectively rendering different `<Portal>` components that all send to the same `<PortalTarget>` (but not at the same time), we can replace the `<PortalTarget>`'s content on demand, e.g. to put something into a sidebar area from teh main component:
+By selectively rendering different `<Portal>` components that all send to the same `<PortalTarget>` (but not at the same time), we can replace the `<PortalTarget>`'s content on demand, e.g. to put something into a sidebar area from the main component:

 ::: warning Missing
 The example is still missing, haven't gotten around to migrating it from [this codepen of v1](https://codepen.io/LinusBorg/pen/xdQZqa)